19th century in fashion: Art, culture and politics

-Late 1800s (1870-1900)
+Late 1800s (1870–1899)

 Technological innovations

-The late-19th century constituted further industrialization with the Second Industrial Revolution, also known as the Technological Revolution, which was responsible for illustrious innovations.
+The late-19th century constituted further industrialization with the Second Industrial Revolution, also known as the Technological revolution, which was responsible for illustrious innovations.
 The modern social and economic infrastructure continued to revolutionise consumption patterns as the prices of consumer goods decreased dramatically with the increase in productivity.
-The growth of urban centres and 'new technologies, such as the introduction of electricity into clothing manufacturing, produced a boom in the ready-to-wear market'.
+The growth of urban centres and "new technologies, such as the introduction of electricity into clothing manufacturing, produced a boom in the ready-to-wear market".

 Progress in communications and the media meant that fashionable styles and silhouettes were widespread globally and accessible to the everyday person.
 With the rise of publications, magazines aimed especially at women depicted the styles in vogue at the time and began to introduce paper patterns.
 The popularity of these patterns paired with machine innovation and ease-of-use saw a rise in the popularity of at home dressmaking.

 Art, culture and politics

-Late 19th century movements in art and culture include Impressionism and Post-Impressionism which are characterised by their rebellion against classical subject matter and that which embraces depictions of modern life including new technology and ideas – 'concentrating on themes of deeper symbolism to express emotions, rather than simply optical impressions'.
+Late 19th century movements in art and culture include Impressionism and Post-Impressionism which are characterised by their rebellion against classical subject matter and that which embraces depictions of modern life including new technology and ideas – "concentrating on themes of deeper symbolism to express emotions, rather than simply optical impressions".

-The women's rights and suffragette movement towards the turn of the 20th century also saw a shift in gender roles and new empowerment for females.
-As the 19th century neared its end, the world began to transition away from stiff Victorian fashions with the rise of the Edwardian era to new freedoms of healthier and more simplistic dress structures and silhouettes.
-As women were enjoying new levels of independence, with female employment outside the home nearly doubling, the 'New Woman' of the era was young and intellectual, able to participate in traditionally male-exclusive activities such as work and sport.
+The women's rights and suffragist movement towards the turn of the 20th century also saw a shift in gender roles.
+As the 19th century neared its end, the world began to transition away from stiff Victorian fashions with the rise of the Edwardian era to new freedoms of a more simplistic dress structure and silhouette.

 Women's fashion of the late 19th century saw an introduction of styles with a long, slim, body-hugging silhouette that revealed the natural figure, including the popular 'princess line' and later 'artistic' style dresses.
-These styles featured seamless waists, streamlined skirts and a slow move away from restrictive corsetry, much more practical than the conventional attire.
+These styles featured seamless waists, streamlined skirts and a slow move away from corsetry, much more practical than the conventional attire.
 These 'slender and angular' styles, had excessive decoration which compensated for the rebellion against heavy, ultra-restrictive trends.
 Dress embellishments included bows, emphasised ruching, thick rich fabrics and trims.
 Menswear began to have a significant influence on women's clothing with masculine styles and tailoring becoming increasingly popular, women sometimes wore a shirt collar and tie, particularly when exercising.
 For men, lounge suits were becoming increasingly popular and were often quite slim, maintaining an overall narrow silhouette.
 A three-piece suit was a more casual attire regularly worn by businessmen, with jackets open or partially undone with a waistcoat underneath.
 Heavily starched collars on shirts were worn high and stiff-standing, with turned down wingtips.